darktable-org/dtdocs/content/module-reference/utility-modules/darkroom/duplicate-manager.md

 : Create a new duplicate with the same history stack (only shown if the selected duplicate has been edited).

-![duplicate original](./duplicate-manager/copy-original.png#icon) duplicate original : Create a new duplicate with no edit history.
+![duplicate original](./duplicate-manager/copy-original.png#icon) duplicate original : Create a 'virgin' duplicate of this image without any development.

 ![delete](./duplicate-manager/delete.png#icon) delete
 : Delete the duplicate.